Elite50/slate/source/includes/_profile-object.md

  | VoterRegistrationRegion | The region or state the person is registered in
  | VoterRegistrationCounty | The county the person is registered in
  | VoterRegistrationVoterStatus | The registration status of the profile
+VoterRegistrationInteractions | VoterRegistrationInteractionOrganization | The organization that helped register the profile
+ | VoterRegistrationInteractionWhen | The date and time of registration
+ | VoterRegistrationInteractionParty | The political party that the profile registered under
+ | VoterRegistrationInteractionType | The type of registration, ex: New Voter, Change of Address, Party Change, Other Record Update
+ | VoterRegistrationInteractionPetitionType | The type of petition, ex: Taxes, Veterans
+ | VoterRegistrationInteractionLocation | The location or event name of the registration
+ | VoterRegistrationInteractionLocationType | The type of location of the registration, ex: Event, Community Organization
+ | VoterRegistrationInteractionTurnedIn | The date and time the registration was turned in
+ | VoterRegistrationInteractionLead | The person who led the registration occurrence
+ | VoterRegistrationInteractionNonStafferCollector | The person who collected the registration
+ | VoterRegistrationInteractionRole | The role/title of the collector, ex: Volunteer